devil-mice-labs/learn-ml-on-gcp/README.md

 > [!CAUTION]
 > A single security incident of the right kind can wipe out your career, if not the entire business you work for.
 An unexpected cloud bill can turn a profitable year into a year of losses.
 Don't let it happen to you &mdash; study this section at the earliest opportunity in your cloud journey.

-The remainder of this chapter is split into subsections, each of which introducing a new core concept or service.
+The remainder of this chapter is split into sections with each section introducing a new core concept or service.

 ### Resource Hierarchy